Calvinverse/calvinverse.docs/src/documentation/getting-started.md

 To create any environment the first thing to do is to create the resources.
 If there is no build environment to create these then you will have to configure a developer machine with the [appropriate tooling](how-to-build.html).
-The Calvinverse resources are by default configured to be built on Hyper-V but the [Packer](https://packer.io) configuration files can easily be updated to work with other virtualization technologies.
+The Calvinverse resources are  configured to be built on Azure or Hyper-V but the [Packer](https://packer.io) configuration files can easily be updated to work with other virtualization technologies.
 So in order to build the resources a machine should be configured with the selected virtualization system.